cosmos/ibc-rs/docs/architecture/adr-007-light-client-dependencies.md

 [This playground]: https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=da65c22f1532cecc9f92a2b7cb2d1360

-### Alternatives to writing our own `ClientState` and `ConsensusState` derive macros
+### Why did you write custom `ClientState` and `ConsensusState` derive macros?
+Why not use `enum_dispatch` or `enum_delegate`?
 We ended up having to write our own custom derive macros because existing crates that offer similar functionality had shortcomings that prevented us from using them:

 + `enum_dispatch`: the trait `ClientState` and the enum that implements `ClientState` need to be defined in the same crate
-+ `enum_delegate v0.2`: was designed to remove the above restriction.
++ `enum_delegate` (v0.2.*): was designed to remove the above restriction.
 However, generic traits are not supported.
-    + we investigated [turning the generic types into associated types] of `ClientState`; however we were hit by the other limitation of `enum_delegate`: `ClientState` cannot have any supertrait.
+    + we investigated [turning the generic types] of `ClientState` into associated types.
+However we were hit by the other limitation of `enum_delegate`: `ClientState` cannot have any supertrait.

-[turning the generic types into associated types]: https://github.com/cosmos/ibc-rs/issues/296#issuecomment-1540630517
+[turning the generic types]: https://github.com/cosmos/ibc-rs/issues/296#issuecomment-1540630517
 ## Consequences

 ### Positive
++ All light clients can now be implemented in their crates without ever needing to modify ibc-rs
++ Removes trait object downcasting in light client implementations
+    + downcasting fails at runtime; these errors are now compile-time

 ### Negative
 + If 2 light clients need the same (or very similar) methods, then the host will need to reimplement the same method multiple times